2021 May 10, 2021 - Updated count from 1293 to 1292, due to fissary member in sart regiment.

 Regiments - Here's something we've all been waiting for, a list of the various regiments with their members listed as well.
 I'm working on up the dimensions (at dimension 6 at the moment) and hope to get to dimension 8.

-Special thanks to Andrew Weimholt, who has let me use his polytope.net domain to store my polyteron pics.
+Special thanks to Andrew Weimholt, who has let me use his polytope.net domain to house this website.
 Without the domain there wouldn't of been enough room on my site to store all the pics.

 To God, the Source of Truth, be the glory.